 But more importantly, Arcadia Power monitors the energy market and if you live in a state with deregulated electricity markets (i.e. you can change electricity suppliers), they will help you switch so you get the lowest price.
 They don't lock you into contracts so you can switch anytime.

 We signed up for an electric supplier a year ago for a three-year deal that gave us a $100 gift card.
 That was the best deal at the time and we locked in a fixed price for 36-months.
-Electricity prices change and while we've been paying lower rates this entire time, it's possible for rates to fall.
-If so, we're still locked into higher rates unless we can to pay a $150 cancellation fee (effectively $50 after the gift card).
+Electricity prices change and while we've been paying lower rates this entire time, rates can fall.
+If so, we're still locked into higher rates unless we can afford to pay a $150 cancellation fee (effectively $50 after the gift card).

 How Arcadia Helps You Go Green

 There are a few ways that Arcadia helps you go green if you don't go with the premium 100% clean energy option.

 50% Wind Power Match